-Please join Xin Wang, NYC based curator and researcher, for a walkthrough of the first museum solo show in the United States of Beijing-based artist Cao Fei.
-The exhibition presents a summary of the artist’s work to date across a range of mediums, including video, photography, sculpture and installation, and takes place in First Floor Main Galleries of MoMA PS1.
+Xin Wang, NYC based curator and researcher, gave a walkthrough of the first museum solo show in the United States of Beijing-based artist Cao Fei.
+The exhibition presented a summary of the artist’s work to date across a range of mediums, including video, photography, sculpture and installation, and took place in First Floor Main Galleries of MoMA PS1.

 Cao Fei recently had a solo exhibition at Secession Museum, Vienna (2015).
 Her work La Town (2014) was on display in the Arsenale Pavilion at the 56th Venice Biennale, as part of All the World’s Future.
 Whose Utopia?
 (2006) was screened in Poetry and Dream, Tate Modern.
 Her online project RMB City (2008–11) has been exhibited in Deutsche Guggenheim (2010); Shiseido Gallery, Tokyo, Japan (2009); Serpentine Gallery, London (2008); and the Yokohama Triennale (2008).
 She also exhibited video works at the Guggenheim Museum, the International Center of Photography, MoMA, MoMA PS1 (New York) and Palais de Tokyo (Paris).
 Cao Fei was a nominee for the Future Generation Art Prize 2010, a finalist for the Hugo Boss Prize 2010, and winner of the 2006 Best Young Artist from the Chinese Contemporary Art Awards (CCAA).